 The annual average cost of complying with RPS over the seven year period from 2014 through 2020 for the nine jurisdictions that had RPS was \$1.0 billion, or a total of \$7.2 billion over seven years.
-The RPS compliance cost for 2020, the most recent year for which there is almost complete data, was \$1.5 billion.
-19 RPS costs are payments by customers to the sellers of qualifying resources.
+The RPS compliance cost for 2020, the most recent year for which there is almost complete data, was \$1.5 billion.20 RPS costs are payments by customers to the sellers of qualifying resources.
 The revenues from carbon pricing flow to the states.

-If all the PJM states participated in a regional carbon market, the estimated revenue returned to the states/customers from selling carbon allowances would be approximately \$3.8 billion per year if the carbon price were \$13.45
+If all the PJM states participated in a regional carbon market, the estimated revenue returned to the states/ customers from selling carbon allowances would be approximately \$3.7 billion per year if the carbon price were \$12.99 per short ton and emissions levels were five percent below 2021 emission levels.
+If all the PJM states participated in a regional carbon market, the estimated revenue returned to the states/customers from selling carbon allowances would be approximately \$14.1

-17 &quot;Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis - Under Executive Order 12899," Interagency Working Group on the Social Cost of Greenhouse Gases, United States Government, (Aug.
-2016), https://l9january2017snapshot.epa.gov/sites/ production/files/2016-12/documents/sc\co2\tsd\august\2016.pdf>.
+18 &quot;Technical Update of the Social Cost of Carbon for Regulatory Impact Analysis - Under Executive Order 12899," Interagency Working Group on the Social Cost of Greenhouse Gases, United States Government, (Aug.
+2016), https://19january2017snapshot.epa.gov/sites/production/ files/2016-12/documents/sc\co2\tsd\august\2016.pdf>.

 The cost impact calculation assumes a heat rate of 6.296 MMBtu per MWh and a carbon emissions rate of 0.05290995 tonne per MMBtu.
 The \$800 per tonne carbon price represents the approximate upper end of the carbon prices implied by the 2022 REC and SREC prices in the PJM jurisdictions with RPS.
-Additional cost impacts are provided in Table 8-7.
+Additional cost impacts are provided in Table 8-7 billion if the carbon price were \$50 per short ton and emission levels were five percent below 2021 levels.
+If only the current RPS states participated in a regional carbon market, the estimated revenue returned to the states/customers from selling carbon allowances at \$12.99 per short ton would be about \$2.4 billion.
+The costs of a carbon price are the impact on energy market prices, net of the revenue returned to states/customers.

 The 2020 compliance cost value for PJM states does not include Illinois, Michigan or North Carolina.
-Based on past data these states generally account for 3.0 percent of the total RPS compliance cost of PJM states.
+Based on past data these states generally account for 3.0 percent of the total RPS compliance cost of PJM states